How to Organize Your Finances in One Hour: A Simple 6-Step System to Take Control of Your Money Fast

 • Income sources

-• A notebook, spreadsheet, or app
+• A notebook, spreadsheet, or budgeting app

 Keep it simple.
 The goal is speed and clarity, not perfection.